getreu/tp-note/docs/source/tpnote--manual.md

 ### Typical workflows

-The following examples work with the full featured version of _Tp-Note_ as well as with the `--no-default-features` console-only version.
+The following examples work with the full featured version of _Tp-Note_ as well as with the `--no-default-features` console only version.

 * Document a downloaded file: